-Recruitment fees refer to any fees or costs incurred in the recruitment process in order for workers to secure employment or placement, regardless of the manner, timing or location of their imposition or collection.
-Related costs may refer, amongst others, to travel, lodging, equipment or administrative costs.
+Recruitment fees refer to any fees or costs incurred during the recruitment process that workers are required to pay to secure employment or placement, regardless of when, where or how they are imposed or collected.
+Related costs can include, but are not limited to, travel, lodging, equipment or administrative expenses.